nikisalli/esp32-minecraft-server/README.md

 ![alt text](https://github.com/nikisalli/esp32-minecraft-server/blob/main/images/image4.jpg?raw=true)

 # TODO
-- better way to buffer data and auto packet length calculation
+- ✅ better way to buffer data and auto packet length calculation
-- general cleanup
+- ✅ general cleanup
 - parse more packets sent from the client
 - maybe add specific blocks for hardware interaction?
-- better way of storing chunks (5 bits per block are used)
+- ✅ (8 bits per block now) better way of storing chunks
 - support psram for greater room for more chunks and players
 - save game progress
 - maybe support more protocols? (takes a lor of effort)
 - better client handling

 # known issues
-- lag because the way of buffering data isn't optimal
 - sometimes when a client disconnects it may take several packets for the server to notice
 - players with same username can join
-- sometimes you can't see other players (happens after some disconnection cycles)
 - if you fall in the void you'll keep falling until the client eventually crashes